-1. Proforma for submission of Synopsis YES/NO 2.
-Whether change of Supervisor is approveda.) if yes, attach a copy of the letter b.)
-Whether the scholar has completed a minimum of one year with the YES/NO new Supervisor 3.
-One copy of the Synopsis with soft copy as per Annamalai University Regulations YES/NO 4.
-Original Minutes of the Research Advisory Committee signed by all themembers YES/NO 5.
-Panel of Examiners (both Indian and Foreign) with complete and correct postal address including Phone No, Mobile No, Fax No and correct Official E-mail ID (typed only) in a closed cover YES/NO 6.
-Recent publications list of all Foreign and Indian examiners in the last 5 years in a closed cover YES/NO 7.
-The panel of Foreign Examiners should not be of Indian origin YES/NO 8.
-Photocopy of the Provisional Registration Confirmation order YES/NO 9.
-Photocopies of UG and PG Degree Certificates attested by HOD YES/NO 10.
-Synopsis fee of Rsmay be paid in the University Cash Counter / Bank.
-YES/NO 11.
-Photo copy of the Journal publications YES/NO 12.
-Photo Copy of the fee challan for all the years till the submission of Synopsis YES/NO 13.
-Certificate for submission of synopsis after the completion of minimum duration YES/NO 14. a.)
-Whether the Synopsis is submitted within the maximum durationb.)
-If No, enclosed copy of the Extension order YES/NO 15.
-Photo Copy of the circular for the pre-synopsis presentation YES/NO 15.
-16. 1 25/110 10.
-Attendance particulars for the pre-synopsis presentation (Applicable to all scholars irrespective of year of registration) YES/NO 17.
-Report from "URKUND" Software attached for all Published / accepted Papers listed in Synopsis YES/NO
+Proforma for submission of Synopsis YES/NO Whether change of Supervisor is approved a.) if yes, attach a copy of the letterb.)
+Whether the scholar has completed a minimum of one year with the new Supervisor YES/NO One copy of the Synopsis with soft copy as per Annamalai University Regulations YES/NO Original Minutes of the Research Advisory Committee signed by all the members Panel of Examiners (both Indian and Foreign) with complete and correct postal address including Phone No, Mobile No, Fax No and correct Official E-mail ID (typed only) in a closed cover YES/NO Recent publications list of all Foreign and Indian examiners in the last 5 years in a closed cover YES/NO The panel of Foreign Examiners should not be of Indian origin YES/NO Photocopy of the Provisional Registration Confirmation order Photocopies of UG and PG Degree Certificates attested by HOD YES/NO Synopsis fee of Rsmay be paid in the University Cash Counter / Bank.
+YES/NO Photo copy of the Journal publications YES/NO Photo Copy of the fee challan for all the years till the submission of Synopsis YES/NO Certificate for submission of synopsis after the completion of minimum duration YES/NO a.)
+Whether the Synopsis is submitted within the maximum duration b.)
+If No, enclosed copy of the Extension order YES/NO Photo Copy of the circular for the pre-synopsis presentation Attendance particulars for the pre-synopsis presentation (Applicable to all scholars irrespective of year of registration) YES/NO Report from "URKUND" Software attached for all Published / accepted Papers listed in Synopsis YES/NO Whether change of Supervisor is approved a.) if yes, attach a copy of the letter b.)
+Whether the scholar has completed a minimum of one year with the new Supervisor One copy of the Synopsis with soft copy as per Annamalai University Regulations Original Minutes of the Research Advisory Committee signed by all the members Panel of Examiners (both Indian and Foreign) with complete and correct postal address including Phone No, Mobile No, Fax No and correct Official E-mail ID (typed only) in a closed cover Recent publications list of all Foreign and Indian examiners in the last 5 years in a closed cover The panel of Foreign Examiners should not be of Indian origin Photocopy of the Provisional Registration Confirmation order Photocopies of UG and PG Degree Certificates attested by HOD Synopsis fee of Rsmay be paid in the University Cash Counter / Bank.
+Photo Copy of the Journal publications Photo Copy of the fee challan for all the years till the submission of Synopsis Certificate for submission of synopsis after the completion of minimum duration a.)
+Whether the Synopsis is submitted within the maximum duration b.)
+If No, enclosed copy of the pre-synopsis presentation Attendance particulars for the pre-synopsis presentation Applicable to all scholars irrespective of year of registration) Report from "URKUND" Software attached for all Published / accepted